Over 300 dead birds are likely Gulf spill victims

 Oil impairs the insulating properties of birds' feathers, exposing them to cold and making it difficult for them to float, swim and fly.
 Chemicals in the petroleum also can burn their skin and irritate their eyes.
 They also end up ingesting the oil when they preen, damaging their digestive tracts.

-Other wildlife at immediate risk in the Gulf are sea turtles and marine mammals.
+Other wildlife at immediate risk in the Gulf are sea turtles, dolphins and whales.

 (Editing by Pascal Fletcher and Sandra Maler)